Mont Saint-Michel, iconic island near Normandy

 The Grande Rue

-This is a somewhat exaggerated name for a narrow street, where you can walk among many tourists in high season.
+This is a somewhat exaggerated name for a narrow street, where at daytime you can walk among many tourists in high season.
 In the old days, pilgrims used to wander the streets here.
 The historic buildings on either side of the street are now mainly used as a restaurant, hotel or souvenir shop.
-The views from the street to the ocean are beautiful and the road ends at the abbey gate.
+The views from the street to the ocean are beautiful, wherever your are.
+The road ends at the abbey gate.

 Église Saint-Pierre